Practical Strategies to Differentiate Your Math Instruction Using

 Special Benefits of Attending

 Extensive Resource Handbook

 Each participant will receive an extensive resource handbook specifically designed for this seminar.
 Included in the handbook are:

 - Key ideas and specific tips for setting up and managing guided math groups

 - Detailed components of strong guided math group lessons

-- A variety of differentiated, scaffolded math templates for valuable activities across the 5 NCTM content areas
+- A variety of differentiated, scaffolded math templates for valuable activities across the major math content areas

 - Ready-to-use assessment ideas, including surveys, questionnaires, checklists, and quizzes

 - Dozens of differentiated games and activities to build conceptual understanding and procedural fluency in guided math groups